 ^{} The dates/times of the midterms are tentative and subject to change and subject to approval by the Registrar.
 All times are ET.

-The midterms and final exam will be mixed format (a combination of multiple choice, true/false, fill-in-the-blank, and/or short answer questions).
+The midterms and final exam will be in mixed format (a combination of multiple choice, true/false, and/or short answer questions).

 Only non-programmable, non-graphing calculators are allowed on exams.

 Policy Regarding Missed Assessments: